-In the face of addiction our unalienable rights to life, liberty and the pursuit of happiness are stirred within us, being agitated by the inherent contradiction experienced by the usurpation of these Divine gifts.
-Whenever any free people stand in line for government to meet their needs, it’s addiction.
+In the face of addiction our unalienable rights to life, liberty, and the pursuit of happiness are stirred within us, being agitated by the inherent contradiction experienced by the usurpation of these Divine gifts.
+Whenever any free people stand in line for the government to meet their needs, it’s an addiction.

-When we have tasted the sweet nectar of liberty it’s beauty and power is forever burned into the inner sanctum of our souls and can never be fully dislodged.
+When we have tasted the sweet nectar of liberty its beauty and power are forever burned into the inner sanctum of our souls and can never be fully dislodged.
 We remember the clarity of life we once knew and the thrill of personal freedom.

 Codification – A Shimmering Needle and Loaded Syringe

 Government reliance is deviously codified in ways beneficial to the status of the elitists and advanced to satiate man’s base needs.
 This is the snare.

 Can we not finally see and acknowledge that social and government dependency is not an option to be considered, it is the contemporary law of the land?

 The protestations of the citizenry only become opportunities for the production of more institutional narcotics, bigger, more pervasive, and a more potent form of government.
 This cycle ends with more control, more addiction, and less opportunity for self-reliance.
 We stagger about in an unending stupor, under the control of the merchants of addiction.